 On the grill I now use this full time.
 I cut it down to fit right on top of the grills and I'm not going back to cleaning grill grates - EVER! :-) This was a gift from my Mom last year and I love it.
 You get grill marks and everything, just not the clean up issue.
 This simply goes in the sink to be washed off and use again!
 I also saw a great trick somewhere on lining the lid of the grill with foil so that the spatter doesn't all stay in the grill lid.
 Duh! :)

 Counter space is at a premium so I found a "just the right size" plastic cutting board that rides on the sink and gives more counter space and keeps the dirty dishes hidden (bonus).
 I am so very happy that they put a real marine style stove with cover in this trailer!
-Now mind you my counter behind the sink does not look like this anymore!
+Now mind you my cubby behind the sink does not look like this anymore!
 LOL

 Shout out to all you RV builders - especially in small kitchen areas like this - a marine sink/stove combo with one flat cover (they use them a LOT in European RVs) is really the ticket here!
 Like this baby.
 That said the stove I got was definitely better than the open burner ones most RVs have!